Skip to content

 • useTicketCache – Enables ticket cache use.

-• doNotPrompt – Prevents interactive prompts (must be true without username/password).
+• doNotPrompt – Prevents interactive prompts (must be true without username and password).

 PurposeRegistry PathValue